-While shopping one day at a home decor store, I came across some cool wooden tags.
+While shopping at a home decor store one day, I came across some cool wooden tags.
 It was one of those “I can make those” moments.
-Usually, I say that but don’t follow through and return later to purchase and find they have all been sold out.
+Usually, I say that but don’t follow through and return later to purchase, only to find they’re all sold out.
 Not this time!

 Well, it’s not the usual gift a woman gets every day, but my man knows what I like.
 Anything out of the ordinary that I can repurpose is a major score.
 When I asked him for washers, I thought he would be bringing me the small ones.
 Instead, I get these Macho Randy Savage-looking washers.
 Sa…weet!
 I know just what to do with these bad boys.